SmallSharpToolsOpenSource/parse-fbutil/README.md

 that the Parse identity can be paired with a Facebook identity so that existing data for that user is accessible.

+### Local Parse Cloud Code

+This module is set up to be testable locally.
+The module `parse-cloud` is leveraged to allow for some backend functionality to work while REST communications and other code run locally.
+Making the module testable locally helps to speed up development and to automatically check the code base during development.

+Environment variables are used with the test scripts.
+The module itself simply takes parameters to initialize the module.
+These values can be stored in any way.
+These values could even be stored in global.json and made to work with the configured app.

 ### License

 MIT